Paulínia

 Paulínia is a Brazilian municipality in the interior of the state of São Paulo.
 It is located in the northwest of the São Paulo Macrometropolis and is about 119 km from the state capital.
-It occupies an area of 139 km^{2} and in 2018, IBGE estimated its population at 106,776.
+It occupies an area of 139 km^{2} and in 2022 Census, IBGE estimated its population at 110,537.
 It was emancipated on 28 February 1964, but its foundation dates back to the beginning of the 20th century.
 The town is named after José Paulino Nogueira, a well-known farmer in the Campinas region, the municipality from which Paulínia emancipated and who lent his name to the railroad station around which the town developed.
 It is located in the Rio-São Paulo axis, serving as a link between Greater São Paulo and cities in the area, such as Cosmópolis, Artur Nogueira, and Conchal.

 It is known for hosting one of the largest petrochemical poles in Latin America, centered on the Paulínia Refinery (Replan).
 Thanks to Replan and the petrochemical pole, which are based in the northern part of the city, Paulínia has the seventh highest per capita income in Brazil.
 Also due to the pole, the city presents high levels of ozone pollution, mainly in the district of Betel and in the Replan region, where companies such as Rhodia, Purina, Shell, Syngenta, and Petrobras are located.
 Paulínia stands out for its intense population growth, the largest in the Metropolitan Region of Campinas.
 Historically, the service sector has not been very important for the municipality, but recently it has been developing because of projects like Paulínia Magia do Cinema (English: Paulínia Magic of Cinema).

 Since 2019, Paulínia has had a new source of income and employment for the city and the Metropolitan Region of Campinas.
 The technology sector has been growing in Paulínia with the arrival of ASCENTY, a multinational company specialized in the field of "Data Centers", with data processing centers and branches in Brazil, Chile, Mexico and Colombia, thus opening the door for the arrival of two other companies in the city, CloudHQ and Amazon.

 The municipality is formed by the city of Paulínia and the district of Betel, in the eastern region.
 Paulínia is part of the so-called Extended Metropolitan Complex, which exceeds 29 million inhabitants, approximately 75% of the population of the entire state of São Paulo.
 The metropolitan regions of Campinas and São Paulo already form the first megalopolis in the southern hemisphere, uniting 65 municipalities that together are home to 12% of the Brazilian population.